YukanQ/analog-computing/README.md

 ![Example screenshot](./img/AC0176.JPG)

+Already in 1956 a rocket was really a dynamic problem.

 Today there are many tools to solve dynamic problems on digital stuff: Berkeley Madonna, Vensim, Wolfram, Matlab, LabView ...

 And applications of System Dynamics, for example En-ROADS, climate crisis, sars crisis and so on.

 ___